Notarrogantjustbetter/PythonForNewbies/README.md

-# PythonForNewbies is repository where i will upload content for people who are willing to learn programming with Python.
-# Some of the project ideas are/will be from internet.
+Here i will upload Python projects for newbies.